 Antiva Biosciences is a biopharmaceutical company based in South San Francisco, California, focused on developing antiviral drugs to treat human papillomavirus (HPV) infections.
 Founded in 2012 and previously known as Hera Therapeutics, the company aims to prevent cancer by addressing precancerous lesions associated with HPV.
 Antiva's innovative approach involves localized therapeutics and small molecule antivirals designed to improve health outcomes for patients suffering from diseases linked to HPV and other viruses.
 The company's clinical programs target high-grade anal intraepithelial neoplasias and high-grade cervical intraepithelial neoplasias, utilizing a medicinal chemistry platform that emphasizes the development and commercialization of direct-acting antivirals.

-Embodied, Inc. is a robotics company based in Pasadena, California, established in 2016.
-It specializes in the development of personal companion robots, notably Moxie, which is designed to engage children in social, emotional, and cognitive development through play-based learning.
-The company integrates extensive research from the University of Southern California in socially assistive robotics with commercial expertise from the consumer robotics sector.
-Embodied's mission is to enhance the quality of life for individuals and families by creating interactive, life-like robots that serve as motivators, coaches, and companions, ultimately empowering users to improve their own well-being.
+Embodied, Inc. is a robotics company based in Pasadena, California, specializing in the development of personal companion robots aimed at enhancing care and wellness.
+Founded in 2016 and formerly known as CareBots, Inc., the company has created Moxie, an interactive robot designed for children that promotes social, emotional, and cognitive development through play-based learning.
+Drawing on over 14 years of research in socially assistive robotics from the University of Southern California and extensive experience in consumer robotics, Embodied combines advanced artificial intelligence with engaging storytelling and animation techniques.
+The company's mission is to improve the quality of life for individuals and families by providing life-like, interactive robots that serve as motivators, coaches, and companions, empowering users to improve their own well-being.

 Iconic Therapeutics, Inc. is a biopharmaceutical company focused on developing innovative therapeutics for retinal diseases and cancer by leveraging tissue factor biology in processes such as angiogenesis and inflammation.
 The company's lead product, ICON-1, is a fusion protein designed to combat vision loss associated with age-related macular degeneration.
 Additionally, Iconic Therapeutics has developed hI-con1, a novel recombinant protein that targets tissue factor to activate the immune system, facilitating the destruction of pathological blood vessels linked to conditions like wet age-related macular degeneration and certain cancers.
 This approach not only promotes cell-mediated cytotoxicity but may also help reduce levels of vascular endothelial growth factor (VEGF), which plays a critical role in these diseases.
 Phase 1 clinical studies of hI-con1 have shown promising results without significant toxicities, indicating dose-related biological activity.
 Founded in 2002 and headquartered in South San Francisco, California, Iconic Therapeutics aims to transform scientific insights into effective treatments for serious health conditions.